Professor of Chemistry, University of Guelph

 Current Graduate and Postdoctoral Opportunities

-We have current openings for graduate students and postdocs with strong backgrounds in physical chemistry, analytical chemistry or chemical physics and a solid record of academic performance.
+We have current openings for graduate students with strong backgrounds in physical chemistry, analytical chemistry or chemical physics and a solid record of academic performance.
 Experimental geochemistry or chemical engineering may also be considered.

 Overview of the Hydrothermal Chemistry Group